What is B12?

-As of today there is not a cure for vitamin B12 neuropathy, however there are some potential B12 neuropathy treatments that can help.
-This is why it’s vital to work with your doctor to insure your body has and maintains a healthy vitamin B12 level.
+As of today there is not a cure for vitamin B12 neuropathy.
+However, there are some potential B12 neuropathy treatments that can help.
+Work with your doctor to ensure your body has and maintains a healthy vitamin B12 level.
 Use of supplements can be your key to success.

 What is damaged?

 When neuropathy occurs it is due to the break down of the myelin sheath.
 This is the outer layer of a nerve that protects it from damage.

 It is like the shell on an egg.
 The exterior is a protective barrier to a soft and fragile interior.
 When the sheath is damaged or missing a peripheral neuropathy occurs.
 You will feel numbness, tingling, pain or even paralisis.